The International Office at Trier University provides advice on funding for internships abroad.

-- the "Certificate of the degree program", i.e. that within your CURRENT course of studies, your internship is of use and can be accredited (see right "Download Forms").
+- the "Certificate of the degree program", i.e. that within your CURRENT course of studies, your internship is relevant for your studies and/or can be accredited (see right "Download Forms").
 Please ask one of your professors or the Erasmus-coordinator of your current course of studies to issue this.
 We need the confirmation of your subjects to comply with the social security criteria of French/Luxembourgish companies.

-- the internship agreement ("Convention de Stage" or "Placement Agreement") has to be filled in completely and has to be submitted in three copies IN THE ORIGINAL (if in papierversion) (one for each contracting party).
-If you send it via Email, one version is sufficient.
-You as well as your internship company have to HAVE SIGNED already.
+- the internship agreement ("Convention de Stage" or "Placement Agreement") has to be filled in completely.
+Then you can submit in either in 3 original paper versions OR via Email (then 1 version is sufficient).
+You as well as your internship company have to HAVE SIGNED already!

 ==> After checking them we can sign your internship contract.

 ==> Attention!
 Due to time constraints, we cannot process incomplete documents or request missing documents/data.
 The completeness of the documents is solely your responsibility!
 Incomplete documents will NOT be processed!